-Sergeant Sydney Ireland (745103) served with the Royal Air Force Volunteer Reserve during World War Two.
+Sergeant Sydney Ireland (745103) served with the Royal Air Force Volunteer Reserve during the Second World War.
 He was born in Newtownbreda, Belfast, Co.
 Antrim.

 He enlisted in November 1938 aged 18 years old alongside school friends Noel Corry and George Calwell.
-All 3 gained their wings at RAF Sydenham, Belfast, Co.
-Down.
-They came through No. 24 Elementary and Reserve Flying Training School in January 1939.
+All 3 gained their wings at RAF Sydenham, Belfast coming through No. 24 Elementary and Reserve Flying Training School in January 1939.
 Flight Lieutenant Charles Lindsay was the course instructor.

-Before the outbreak of war, Sydney was keen sportsman, particularly enjoying the game of rugby.
+Before the outbreak of the Second World War, Sydney was a keen sportsman, particularly enjoying the game of rugby.
 Off the sports field, he played guitar.
-In the evenings, he would play at RAF Sydenham along with Noel Corry, George Calwell, Herbie Megarry, Victor Skillen, and Johnny McAdam.
+In the evenings, he would play music at Sydenham Airfield along with Noel Corry, George Calwell, Herbie Megarry, Victor Skillen, and Johnny McAdam.

 Sydney's New Guitar